 Follow the window timeline

-Follow the heraldic crests of the previous owners of the Castle from Eudo, the first to build a settlement here, to Lord Curzon himself.
+Follow the timline of heraldic crests symbolising the previous owners of the castle all the way from Eudo, the first to build a settlement here, up to Lord Curzon himself.

 Patrol the battlements